Lorie Kane

-Lorie Kane, CM (born December 19, 1964 in Charlottetown, Prince Edward Island, Canada) is a professional golfer on the LPGA Tour.
+Lorie Kane, CM (born December 19, 1964) is a Canadian professional golfer on the LPGA Tour.
 She began her career on the LPGA Tour in 1996 and has four career victories and 99 top-10 finishes on the tour.
 She won the Bobbie Rosenfeld Award in 2000 and became a member of the Order of Canada at a ceremony in December 2006.
 Kane was the second Canadian to have multiple wins on the LPGA circuit in one season, in 2000, after Sandra Post performed the feat twice, in 1978 and 1979.
 The next person to do so was Brooke Henderson, in 2016.
 In 2015, she was inducted into the Canadian Golf Hall of Fame.
-In May 2020 it was announced that she would be inducted into Canada's Sports Hall of Fame as part of the class of 2020-2021.
+In May 2020, it was announced that she would be awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame as part of the class of 2020-2021.

-Kane is a graduate of Acadia University in Wolfville, Nova Scotia.
+Kane was born in Charlottetown, Prince Edward Island, Canada, and is a graduate of Acadia University in Wolfville, Nova Scotia.